TreeinRandomForest/treeinrandomforest.github.io/_posts/2021-03-25-dragonflydocs.markdown

 handle_parallel: How to handle parallelisations.
 Should be halluc or naive.

 hp_tune_criterion: Which criterion to use when tuning hyper-parameters.
-Other
+Other options are post_sampling and post_mean.

 hp_tune_max_evals: How many evaluations to use when maximising the tuning criterion.

-hp_tune_probs: With what probability should we choose each strategy given in hp_tune_criterion.
+hp_tune_probs: With what probability should we choose each strategy given in hp_tune_criterion.If "uniform" we we will use uniform probabilities and if "adaptive" we will use adaptive probabilities which weight acquisitions according to how well they do.

 init_capital: The capital to be used for initialisation.